 Why I would avoid antidepressants

-Good example of this is science behind antidepressants.
-Without a doubt, every type of antidepressant has gone through vigorous testing and peer review process.
+A good example of this is the science behind antidepressants.
+Without a doubt, every type of antidepressant has gone through vigorous testing and a peer review process.
 But because the market for prescribing these drugs is very lucrative, experiments were published selectively.
 This is why, despite the name, antidepressants often don’t cure depression.
 On the contrary, they cause a whole range of psychological problems.